Healing the Earth One Chicken at a Time

 1 – Hens must be raised in a cage-free environment.
 Cage-free means exactly what it sounds like, the birds aren’t in cages.
 They can, and usually are, raised in giant chicken houses with over 10,000 birds in them.

 2 – Birds must have access to the outdoors.
 Sounds great, doesn’t it?
-Sure does until you learn that access to the outdoors means a one square foot door leading to a 12’x12′ concrete patio.
+Of course it does!
+That is, until you learn that access to the outdoors means a one square foot door leading to a 12’x12′ concrete patio.

 3 – Birds are fed a certified organic vegetarian diet.
 Great unless you are an omnivore like a chicken.